 |Instructor||Date and Time||Location|

-- Cassandra Johnson - Director of Construction, University Hospitals
+- Cassandra Washington - Director of Construction, University Hospitals

 - Why women don’t negotiate: barriers and challenges